Tony Kushner: Career

-Political views
+Beliefs and activism

 Kushner's six-word memoir was "At least I never voted Republican."
 His criticism of the Israeli government's treatment of Palestinians and the increased religious extremism in Israeli politics and culture has created some controversy with American Jews, including some opposition to his receiving an honorary doctorate at the 2006 commencement of Brandeis University.
 During the controversy, quotes critical of Zionism and Israel made by Kushner were circulated.
 Kushner said at the time that his quotes were "grossly mischaracterized".
 Kushner told the Jewish Advocate in an interview, "All that anybody seems to be reading is a couple of right-wing Web sites taking things deliberately out of context and excluding anything that would complicate the picture by making me seem like a reasonable person, which I basically think I am."

 In an interview with the Jewish Independent, Kushner commented, "I want the state of Israel to continue to exist.
 I've always said that.
 I've never said anything else.
 My positions have been lied about and misrepresented in so many ways.
 People claim that I'm for a one-state solution, which is not true."
 He later stated that he hopes that "there might be a merging of the two countries because [they're] geographically kind of ridiculous looking on a map", although he acknowledged that political realities make this unlikely in the near future.
 Kushner has received backlash from family members due to his political views of Israel.

 On May 2, 2011, the Board of Trustees of the City University of New York (CUNY), at their monthly public meeting, voted to remove (by tabling to avoid debate) Kushner's name from the list of people invited to receive honorary degrees, based on a statement by trustee Jeffrey S. Wiesenfeld about Kushner's purported statements and beliefs about Zionism and Israel.
 In response, the CUNY Graduate Center Advocate began a live blog on the "Kushner Crisis" situation, including news coverage and statements of support from faculty and academics.
 Three days later, CUNY issued a public statement that the Board is independent.

 On May 6, three previous honorees stated they intended to return their degrees: Barbara Ehrenreich, Michael Cunningham, and Ellen Schrecker.
 Wiesenfeld said that if Kushner would renounce his anti-Israel statements in front of the Board, he would be willing to vote for him.
 The same day, the Board moved to reverse its decision.
 Kushner accepted the honorary doctorate at the June 3 graduation for the John Jay College of Criminal Justice.

+In March 2024, Kushner was one of several signatories of "A Statement From Jewish Americans Opposing AIPAC", a letter denouncing AIPAC's lobbying efforts in the United States government.